Get Your STEM Classroom Ready for Back to School!

 Everyone knows that engineers are nerdy guys with glasses and scientists always have crazy hair!
 Start the year by breaking down stereotypes by showing your students that anyone, including them, can be an engineer or scientist!

-Every year, I begin with a handout (free in The STEM Space library) that explains the definition of a scientist, a technologist, an engineer, and a mathematician; and asks them to draw a picture of each one.
+Every year, I begin with a handout (free in The STEM Space Explorer Library) that explains the definition of a scientist, a technologist, an engineer, and a mathematician; and asks them to draw a picture of each one.

 I then have students describe what a scientist or engineer looks like.
 Last year, all the responses started with “He...”.
 He wears a lab coat.
 He has crazy hair.
 He wears glasses.
 First of all, I’m like, “Hello!!!
 I’m an engineer, remember?!”

-Next, I show the slide (pictured) and have my students point to who is a scientist or engineer.
+Next, I show the slide (pictured right) and have my students point to who is a scientist or engineer.
 Only ONE student in the kindergarten thru 6th graders said, “they could all be engineers or scientists!”
 The overwhelming majority chose the lab coat male model or the male senator.

 This activity inspired us to create a series of lessons that help break down stereotypes and encourage students to imagine themselves as STEM professionals.
 Here is our sequence:

-2. Am I a Scientist or Engineering Game: An editable slideshow for teachers to have students guess if each person pictured is a scientist, engineer, or neither.
+2. Who is an Engineer or Scientist?
+Game: An editable slideshow for teachers to have students guess if each person pictured is a scientist, engineer, or neither.

 3. Research & Reflect: Students research a scientist and engineer and reflect on whether physical traits can determine a STEM professional.